farhanaahmed/social-app-graphql/README.md

 - User Authentication: Implement a secure user login system.

-- CRUD Operations: Add updatePost and deletePost mutations.

 - Social Features: Implement logic for users to follow each other.

+- Testing: Write unit and integration tests to ensure the API is reliable.